Programs

 FINANCIAL ASSISTANCE

 Limited financial assistance is available.
 If you are in need of assistance, contact the center for scholarship information and applications, preferably before camp registration opens.
-Those receiving financial assistance will be asked to write a short essay telling why they would like to attend Sharon Audubon Center’s Summer Nature Programs.
 Scholarships will only be awarded for one camp session per student.

 Lend a Helping Hand - Camp scholarship donations provide critical assistance to families in need.
 If you are interested in helping another student attend summer camp, please consider making a tax-deductible donation to our Summer Camp Scholarship Fund.